Conversations for Change

-Scheduled to open in fall, 2020, Uprooting Prejudice tells an important story that speaks to the mission of the Holocaust Center.
+Scheduled to open in spring, 2021, Uprooting Prejudice tells an important story that speaks to the mission of the Holocaust Center.

 We began the curation process in 2019 guided by a Steering Committee led by Board Member Carol Clark.
 Their role is to provide strategic oversight throughout the entire process.